rogerbinns/apsw/_sources/exceptions.rst.txt

 .. exception:: MisuseError

   :const:`SQLITE_MISUSE`.
-SQLite library used incorrectly.
+SQLite library used incorrectly - typically similar to ValueError in Python.
+Examples include not having enough flags when opening a connection (eg not including a READ or WRITE flag), or out of spec such as registering a function with more than 127 parameters.

 .. exception:: RangeError